GDC Investigations

 • Social media conduct

-• Health issues affecting clinical performance
+• Health affecting clinical performance

 Responding to a GDC Investigation

-Possible Outcomes of a GDC Investigation
+Possible Outcomes

 • No Further Action

-• Warnings or Advice
+• Advice or Warnings

 • Undertakings